arielroque/GamaAcademy-Airbnb/README.md

 Website for educational purposes developed for the challenge created by Gama Academy

 # Challenge
--create a page similar to Airbnb using the consumption of the rooms API, using Javascript Vanilla and Flexbox to organize the cards on the screen, from this database here.
+- Create a page similar to Airbnb using the consumption of the rooms API, using Javascript Vanilla and Flexbox to organize the cards on the screen, from this database here.

 # Screenshot